Kipling & The Jungle Book

 You will have a full day more to spend at Bandhavgarh, and the day’s wildlife programme will focus primarily on Bandhavgarh’s birdlife and butterflies.
 You can expect to see grey hornbills, red jungle fowl, and the elegant white throated kingfisher, or Smyrna kingfisher, which lives in trees and can be found well away from water.

-In the evening you will drive to Umaria and board the sleeper train to Agra.
+In the afternoon you will drive to Katni railway station (about 2.5 hours drive ) and board the sleeper train to Agra.
 The railways are one of the Raj’s greatest accomplishments in India, and remain the pride of the country’s transport network.
-Now as during Kipling’s lifetime, they are the preferred way to journey across the country, and you will spend a very comfortable night in a 2nd class air-conditioned on Mahakoshal Express.
+Now as during Kipling’s lifetime, they are the preferred way to journey across the country, and you will spend a very comfortable night in a 1st class air-conditioned on Mahakoshal Express.
 B, D

 You will arrive in Agra in the early morning and transfer to the Taj Gateway Hotel.
-Your tour for the day includes the Mughal sites of Fatehpur Sikri, the Red Fort and the tomb of Itimad-ud-daula, nicknamed ‘The Baby Taj’.
+Check-in and enjoy a lesiurely breakfast at hotel.
+(We have requested early check-in which is subject to avialability).
+Afternoon sightseeing includes the Mughal sites of Fatehpur Sikri, the Red Fort and the tomb of Itimad-ud-daula, nicknamed ‘The Baby Taj’.

 Agra lies on the banks of the River Yamuna, and though it was officially founded by Sultan Sikandar Lodi in 1504, there may well have been smaller, less permanent settlements here as far back as 1,000 BC.
 It is the city’s development in the 16th and 17th centuries, when it was a capital of the Mughal Empire, that has given Agra its most famous sites.All three of Agra’s UNESCO World Heritage Sites date from this period and, of course, are on your itinerary.